Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Travel Camera

 If you are anything like us, you want a great travel camera for snapping tons of pictures on your Lviv vacation.
 We use a Canon Rebel with a 18-135mm lens, which takes incredible photos.
-However, it can be a bit heavy.
-When we are city sightseeing, we often carry a lightweight Canon Elph that can fit inside a pocket…and still produces quality photos.

-Packing for Lviv
+Day Bag for Lviv

-Whether your travel with a backpack or a suitcase, you will also want a functionable day bag to organize and secure all of your essential everyday travel items!
+Whether your travel with a backpack or a suitcase, you will also want a functionable day bag to organize and secure all of your essential everyday travel items.

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com